KingKnecht/SAFE-SignalR-Feliz/README.md

 ```
 Click on the link provided by webpack in the terminal window to open a browser window.
 Open another browser window with the same URL to see updates.

-**Important:** Files from *Shared.fs* are currently not under watch of webpack.
+**Important:** Files from *Shared.fsprj* are currently not under watch of webpack.
 Modify something in the server files then something in _Index.fs_

 You will find more documentation about the used F# components at the following places: